pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shape_list_demo_skylines`

-This code generates a cityscape with stars and buildings using Arcade library.
-It creates a skyline with buildings of varying heights and colors, along with windows and a parallax effect.
-The skyline can be scrolled by dragging the mouse.
+This example demonstrates how to create a cityscape generator using the Arcade library in Python.
+It showcases the use of ShapeElementList and various shape creation functions like create_rectangle_filled and create_polygon to generate a skyline with buildings, windows, and stars.
+Additionally, it implements methods for updating the scene with a parallax scrolling effect and dragging the scene around by using mouse input.
+This example illustrates how to create and manipulate complex shapes and animations in Arcade for game or graphical applications.

 slime_invaders.py
 -----------------